pzhaojohnson/rna2drawer2-readme-preview/README.md

 the `Bases by Data` form
 is used to color the bases of a hairpin according to some example chemical probing data.

+First the example chemical probing data is pasted into the data text box and the start position of the data (position 4) is input.

-First bases with low reactivity (values between 0 and 0.2) are colored black.
+Then bases with low reactivity (values between 0 and 0.2) are selected and given black outlines and white text colors.

-Then bases with mild reactivity (values between 0.21 and 0.6) are colored green.
+Then the `Bases by Data` form is returned to so that bases with mild reactivity (values between 0.21 and 0.6) can be selected and given green outlines and text colors.

-Then bases with moderate reactivity (values between 0.61 and 0.8) are colored orange.
+Then the `Bases by Data` form is returned to again so that bases with moderate reactivity (values between 0.61 and 0.8) can be selected and given orange outlines and text colors.

-And finally bases with high reactivity (values between 0.81 and 1.2) are colored red.
+And finally the `Bases by Data` form is returned to so that bases with high reactivity (values between 0.81 and 1.2) can be selected and given red outlines and text colors.

 https://user-images.githubusercontent.com/28662629/204619525-cca12f8f-f582-4c2c-8331-b886badf0528.mov